johnnyhaut/pitt-printing-tracker/README.md

 ## Admin User's

 ## Accessing Program
-* This program is currently running on 'https://pittprintingtracker.pythonanywhere.com'
+* This program is currently running on 'https://pittprintingtracker.pythonanywhere.com'.
+For easiest access to the website, simply follow the link.

 ## Running Program (Local)
 1) Create a virtual Environment